orpina/coe_net_technical_assessment_rafa/README.md

-# coe_net_technical_assessment
+# Unosquare CoE .NET Technical Assessment
-Unosquare CoE .NET Technical Assessment
+This repository hosts the projects used to evaluate members of the Unosquare CoE .NET

 ## Versions